Nyako: Counsel prays court to order EFCC to produce 3 witnesses for cross-examination

 NAN reports that Justice Abang had, on Oct.
 30, granted EFCC’s prayer to take Arithimni via video link.

-Arithimni, who presently resides in the United Kingdom (UK), gave his testimony on Nov.
+Arithimni, who presently resides in the UK, gave his testimony on Nov.
 5.

 However, Maikyau, who opposed to the closure of the case, on Wednesday, told the court that since the prosecution was unable to call all its witnesses on its list, the prosecution is under obligation, upon request by the defendant, to present such witnesses for purpose of cross-examination by the defence.

-“I stand to make the application on behalf of the 3rd defendant that the prosecution is directed by this honourable court to make available witnesses number 12, 26 and 27,” he appealed.
+“I stand to make the application on behalf of the 3rd defendant that the prosecution be directed by this honourable court to make available witnesses number 12, 26 and 27,” he appealed.

+He said “the witnesses are Adejo Davis, Engr.
+Lami and Babangida Inuwa.”

 The lawyer, who noted that these witnesses were yet to be called by the EFCC, said the call became necessary in the spirit of fair hearing.